Sunny Gale: Biography

-Gale was born as Selma Sega in Clayton, New Jersey, where she competed in singing contests at an early age, sometimes against future musicians Eddie Fisher and Al Martino.
-After participating in the Miss Philadelphia beauty contest at 16 years-old, and reaching the finals with her vocal prowess, Sega began receiving contracts to establish herself on the city's nightclub circuit.
-Sega performed in Philadelphia for five years, and employed the stage name Sunny Gale as early as August 1948, which is evident by her early photoshoots.
-In 1949, Gale joined bandleader Hal McIntyre's orchestra on a series of successful concerts across the United States and Canada.
+Gale was born as Selma Segal in Clayton, New Jersey, where she competed in singing contests at an early age, sometimes against future musicians Eddie Fisher and Al Martino.
+After participating in the Miss Philadelphia beauty contest at 16 years old, and reaching the finals with her vocal prowess, Segal began receiving contracts to establish herself on the city's nightclub circuit.
+Segal performed in Philadelphia for five years, and was going by the stage name Sunny Gale since at least August 1948, which is evident by her early photoshoots.
+The following year, Gale joined bandleader Hal McIntyre's orchestra on a series of successful concerts across the United States and Canada.

 Gale's manager Gary Romero secured a recording contract with Derby Records in 1951.
 In accordance with Romero's suggestion, Gale recorded "Wheel of Fortune", a song written by Bennie Benjamin and George David Weiss.
 However, as soon as other rival record companies saw the potential of a hit, several artists recorded the composition in rapid succession, including Sammy Kaye, the Bell Sisters, and the Cardinals.
 Gale's rendition, nonetheless, managed to chart at number 13 on the Billboard Hot 100, but was soon overtaken by Kay Starr's novelty take on "Wheel of Fortune", which became a number one hit.

 Gale's chart battle with Starr resulted in bookings across the East Coast, including a stint at the Paramount Theater in New York City.
 Gale recorded two additional singles for Derby, "A Lasting Thing" and "My Last Affair", but the small label could not effectively promote the releases as well as "Wheel of Fortune".
-Despite the commercial successes of Gale and label-mates Trudy Richards and Bette McLaurin, Derby filed for bankruptcy in October 1954, although by then Gale had already signed with RCA Records two years prior.
-With RCA's backing, Gale recorded a string of national charting hits between 1952 and 1956, including "I Laughed at Love", "Teardrops on My Pillow", "Love Me Again", "Goodnight, Sweetheart, Goodnight".
+Despite the commercial successes of Gale and label-mates Trudy Richards and Bette McLaurin, Derby filed for bankruptcy in October 1954.
+In 1952, Gale signed with RCA Victor where she recorded a string of nationally charting singles during the next four years, including "I Laughed at Love", "Teardrops on My Pillow", "Love Me Again", "Goodnight, Sweetheart, Goodnight".
 During this time, Gale appeared in clubs operated by business owner Frank Palumbo, including his entertainment complex Palumbo's, and at the Brooklyn Academy of Music in an all-star benefit show which also featured the Ink Spots, Red Buttons, Lena Horne, and several others.

 By mid-1956, Gale had signed with Decca Records, debuting with a rendition of Otis Williams and the Charms' "Two Hearts".
-But for Gale, subsequent releases on Decca, Warwick Records, and Blaine Records could not propel her back into the national charts.
+But for Gale, subsequent releases on Decca, Warwick Records, and Blaine Records could not propel her back into the national charts as she suffered the fate of most pre-rock pop singers.
 Also in 1956, she appeared on the Dorsey Brothers’ stage TV show.

 As of 2015, Gale was resided in a retirement home in Florida.
-Despite being a major presence in 1950s pop music, it was not until the late 1990s that compilation albums, such as The Story of Sunny Gale and Sunny Gale Sings, began to document Gale's recording career.
+Despite her string of pop hits, she was not as well remembered as contemporaries like Patti Page and Rosemary Clooney, and it was not until the late 1990s that compilation albums, such as The Story of Sunny Gale and Sunny Gale Sings, began to document Gale's recording career.